-Have you wanted do something good your community – to help in any way shape or form, but simply felt overwhelmed and confused with the results presented to you by Google or through word of mouth?
+Ever wanted do something good in your community – wanted to help in any way shape or form, but simply felt overwhelmed and confused with the results presented to you by Google or through word of mouth?
 This disconnect is exactly what Neya’s founder and CEO, Hana El Sadat went through when searching to volunteer during her university years in Boston, USA, studying International Relations and Political Sciences during her undergraduate degree.
 Surely, there were many others wanting to get involved but unsure of how to the bridge the gap between the two.

 Fear not.
 The platform helps you do exactly just that.
 It does facilitates many things, such as: